ContinuumIO/topik/docs/vectorization.rst

 Words that occur many times in one document, but not much over the corpus are deemed to be more important under this scheme.

+NOTE: TF-IDF is NOT compatible with LDA models as Bag-Of-Words vectorization is a fundamental assumption of LDA.

 .. code-block:: python

     >>> from topik import vectorize